How to Apply for a US Tourist Visa for Philippine Passport Holders

 - Don’t get intimidated by the people around or people that might overhear your conversation with the consul.

 While preparing my documents, I read a lot of stories about their experiences with their visa applications — denied a visa, granted a visa.
 Nonetheless, all those stories got me worried.
-So, I couldn’t help but prepare all the documents I might need.
-My coworker even asked why I prepared lots of documents if I am only applying for a visa.
-Well… we’re different!

 Now that I experienced applying for a US tourist visa, I am more confident.
-I think it also helped that I am living and working in Sweden, even though I don’t have a strong history of travels.
+I think it also helped that I am living and working in Sweden, even though I don’t have a strong history of travel.